Our curriculum leader for literacy is Miss Carly Gallacher

 We take the continuing professional development of staff seriously and as result ensure our staff receive regular training on how to deliver phonics effectively and how to deliver the comprehension curriculum.
 This includes full induction for members of staff who are new to school.

-All of our EYFS and KS1 staff (as well as Year Three support staff) are fully trained in Little Wandle Letters and Sounds Revised and Precision Teaching as an intervention programme for phonics keep-up.
+All of our staff are fully trained in Little Wandle Letters and Sounds Revised.

 All staff have received training in ‘Talk for Reading’ and we have sufficient copies of the Talk for Reading training textbook to support continuous development.